ClickCease

 Roof, HVAC, and major systems review

-Roof, HVAC, and major systems review estimate the remaining useful life of every critical component.
+Roof, HVAC, and major systems review estimate the remaining useful life of critical components of the property.
 Replacement records and warranty documents confirm the history of capital improvements.
-Projected expenditures over the hold period depend on the current age of the HVAC and roofs.
+Projected expenditures are then based on the current age of the major systems.
 Outdated electrical panels or galvanized plumbing require budgeting for future upgrades.
 Energy-efficient systems reduce long-term operating costs and attract high-quality residents.
-Detailed system audits prevent unexpected failures after the investigation.
+Detailed system audits prevent unexpected system failures and unexpected costs after the property is acquired.

 Environmental Site Assessment (Phase I)